 This page may contain compensated links.
 For more information read our disclaimer.

-This post card came into my possession by a friend whom had visited the famous Galapagos Islands in Ecuador.
+This postcard came into my possession by a friend who had visited the famous Galapagos Islands in Ecuador.
 A place I have always dreamed of travelling to, but have not yet found the funds.
 Post Office Bay is unlike any other post office in the world.
-It is unofficial, and was built in the 1800’s by whalers working on ships for years at a time.
+It is unofficial and was built in the 1800s by whalers working on ships for years at a time.
 Now, travellers who visit the Islands will write a postcard to their own loved ones and leave it there, at the same time picking up the postcard of another.
 The idea is that you are to hand deliver the postcard, as they would have done in the 19th Century.
-But many travellers now just carry their card to a mainland and post it from there.
+But many travellers now just carry their card to the mainland and post it from there.
 Joe, whom I met in Colombia in 2009, was determined to hand deliver his postcard to the addressee in Newcastle, Australia.
-But instead it became a forgotten bookmark in an unused book, which he discovered again six years later.
+But instead, it became a forgotten bookmark in an unused book, which he discovered again six years later.

 If you love this story, then share it!
 XoX